-Gooseberries are sharp and acidic – tart in May but may ripen more sweetly by July.
+Gooseberries are sharp and acidic – the fruit is generally tart in May but may ripen more sweetly by July.

-Native to northern Europe they thrive in chillier weather, and have been a feature of British gardens since the 1600s.
-(RHS, The Garden, June 2016, pp.73-75)
+Native to northern Europe, gooseberry thrive in chillier weather and have been a feature of British gardens since the 1600s.
+(RHS, The Garden, June 2016, pp.73-75).

-- they grow best on free-draining but moisture-retentive soil (can tolerate alkaline soil better than most fruit) – but there is variability between cultivars.
+- grow best on free-draining but moisture-retentive soil (can tolerate alkaline soil better than most fruit) – but there is variability between cultivars

 - can tolerate some shade and cold

 - like a spot with good air movement to help keep mildew & gooseberry sawfly at bay

 - plant bushes 5-6 feet apart (or 1 1/2 feet apart for cordon trained gooseberries)